ValentinZoia/chatapp/README.md

  - Uses `sanitizeQuery` and `sanitizeArgs` to avoid logging sensitive data.
  - Emits `verbose` for successful resolver calls and `warn`/`error` for problematic cases.

-PLease check out the logger.plugin here. : [LoggerPlugin](https://github.com/ValentinZoia/chatapp-backend/blob/master/src/common/plugins/logging.plugin.ts)
+Please take a look the logger.plugin here. : [LoggerPlugin](https://github.com/ValentinZoia/chatapp-backend/blob/master/src/common/plugins/logging.plugin.ts)
 > And remember add to providers in app.module

 # 4) Real Life use cases.